otaviojacobi/balena-voice-assistant/blogPost.md

 ## Concept

 ### Features
-A voice assistant builder should allow an user to easily define the sentences it wants the voice assistant to listen for and the actions triggered from it.
-To do it our project mainly connects two other products: [Rhasspy](https://rhasspy.readthedocs.io/en/latest/) and [Home Assistant](https://www.home-assistant.io/).
-Our UI is very simple and intuictive, on the left side one can define the sentences the voice assistant will understand using a [Rhasspy sentences file](https://rhasspy.readthedocs.io/en/latest/training/#sentencesini) and on the right side you can control both [configurations.yaml](https://www.home-assistant.io/docs/configuration/) and [intents.yaml](https://www.home-assistant.io/integrations/intent_script/) files in order to define the sentence intent action.
+The voice assistant builder should allow users to easily define the sentences they want the voice assistant to listen for and the actions triggered.
+To do this, our project connects two other products: [Rhasspy](https://rhasspy.readthedocs.io/en/latest/) and [Home Assistant](https://www.home-assistant.io/).
+Our UI is very simple and intuitive; On the left side, one can define the sentences the voice assistant will understand using a [Rhasspy sentences file](https://rhasspy.readthedocs.io/en/latest/training/#sentencesini), and on the right side, one can control both [configurations.yaml](https://www.home-assistant.io/docs/configuration/) and [intents.yaml](https://www.home-assistant.io/integrations/intent_script/) files in order to define the intended action of a sentence.

 | ![ui_example](https://github.com/otaviojacobi/voice-assistant-builder/blob/main/docs/ui_example.png?raw=true) |
 |:--:|